 The selection process therefore takes account of all aspects of an application and not just an applicant’s academic profile.
-The college endeavours to ensure that policies and procedures used to admit students are clear, fair, explicit and consistently applied.
-Click here to view the current Higher Education Student Admission Policy.
+UCR endeavours to ensure that policies and procedures used to admit students are clear, fair, explicit and consistently applied.
+Click here to view the current Higher Education Student Admissions Policy.

 For students to get the best out of their time at University Centre Reaseheath, we must both recognise that we owe obligations to each other.
 These obligations are set out in our Higher Education Student Contract.
 Before you accept an offer of a place at University Centre Reaseheath, it is important that you read these contract conditions.

 Mature students and those with extensive relevant industry experience are encouraged to apply.
 Applications are considered individually and admission may be based on criteria other than the qualifications listed.
 Potential applicants who believe they fall into this category are advised to contact UCR to discuss their eligibility.
 If you have been away from study for a while or you’ve decided to change career – and you’re considering either full or part-time study, our specialist Access to Higher Education Diploma offers an excellent introduction to studying land-based subjects.
 You will gain the knowledge and confidence to consider progressing on to a higher education course.

 Depending on whether your course is full or part-time, please see the above information on how to apply.

 Regardless of your nationality, if you are applying from outside the UK you are able to apply online via UCAS.
 It is advisable to submit your application as early as possible, as this will give you plenty of time to make visa, travel and accommodation arrangements.
 If you have missed the applications deadline, you may still be able to apply for a course using the ‘Clearing’ system.